BHASVIC/flarum-virtual-authors/README.md

 If you wish to purchase a lifetime license, please get in touch: [david+extiverse@davwheat.dev](mailto:david+extiverse@davwheat.dev).

-This extension is also compatible with `v17development/flarum-blog`, with some caveats.
-See the "Integrations" section for info.
+This extension is also compatible with `v17development/flarum-blog`.

 ## Description